PyGithub/PyGithub/Reference.md

 Classes
 =======

-One doesn't normaly create instances of any class but Github.
+You don't normaly create instances of any class but Github.
-One obtains instances through calls to `get_` and `create_` methods.
+You obtain instances through calls to `get_` and `create_` methods.

 In this documentation: